-This analysis uses an integrated luminosity of $1100 \pm 100 \,\mu\text{b}^{-1}$ of data collected in 2010.
+This analysis uses an integrated luminosity of $1100 \pm 100 \ \mu b^{-1}$ of data collected in 2010.
 Four types of STAR subsystems were used for triggering and event reconstruction in the analysis: the Time Projection Chamber (TPC), Time of Flight system (TOF), Beam Beam Counters (BBCs), and East and West Zero Degree Calorimeters (ZDCs).

 The other detector components were used solely for triggering.
-At higher rapidities, charged particles are detected using the two BBCs, one on each side of the nominal interaction point.
-Each is formed with 18 scintillator tiles arranged around the beam pipe, covering a pseudo-rapidity window of $2 < |\eta| < 5$ [21].
+Charged particles with pseudorapidity $2 < |\eta| < 5$ are detected using the two BBCs, one on each side of the nominal interaction point.
+Each is formed with 18 scintillator tiles arranged around the beam pipe [21].
 The ZDCs are small hadron calorimeters installed downstream of the collision region to detect neutrons at or near beam rapidity [22].

 The trigger [23] selected 38 million events with low multiplicity in the central detector, along with one to roughly four neutrons in each ZDC, along the lines described in [7].
 It required low activity in the TOF detector (at least two and no more than six hits), no charged particles detected in the BBC detectors and finally, showers in both ZDC detectors.
 The ZDC signals were required to be between 50 and 1200 ADC counts, corresponding to an energy deposition between 1/4 and about 4 beam-energy neutrons.
-The one-neutron peak was centered at 198 counts, with a width (1σ) about 55 counts, making the ZDCs almost fully efficient for single neutrons.
+The one-neutron peak was centered at 198 counts, with a width $(1\sigma)$ about 55 counts, making the ZDCs almost fully efficient for single neutrons.